monospaced/melville/README.md

 ## Usage

-### Twee

-Copy [header.html](https://github.com/monospaced/melville/blob/master/header.html) to a new folder called `melville` in `twee/targets/`, then use the following syntax:

-    twee -t melville source.tw > target.html

-### Twine

-Twine doesn't allow new Story Formats to be plugged in (yet), but you can try out Melville in Twine by overwriting `header.html` in `/targets/jonah/` with [melville/header.html](https://github.com/monospaced/melville/blob/master/header.html).
+You can try out Melville by overwriting `header.html` in `/targets/jonah/` with [melville/header.html](https://github.com/monospaced/melville/blob/master/header.html).
 The Jonah Story Format option will then output to Melville.
 In case you need to restore to Jonah, here’s the original [jonah/header.html](https://github.com/tweecode/jonah/blob/master/header.html).